 NHS Continuing Healthcare Funding is a fully-funded package of health and social care for people with complex and severe needs.
 The care package is funded entirely by the NHS.
 You can find a more detailed overview from the Age Space Guide to NHS Funded Care.

 Eligibility for Continuing Healthcare Funding is set nationally, but assessed in Buckinghamshire by the Buckinghamshire Clinical Commissioning Group (CCG).

 The process of applying for Continuing Healthcare Funding is very rigorous, and the majority of people that apply for it are rejected.
 It can also be a lengthy process.
-There is a new service called Beacon that can assist with Continuing Healthcare Funding applications, including filling out paperwork and discussing concerns about eligibility.
+There is also a charity called Beacon that can assist with Continuing Healthcare Funding applications, including filling out paperwork and discussing concerns about eligibility.
 You can contact the free Beacon NHS Continuing Healthcare Information and Advice Service on 0345 548 0300.

 How to Apply for NHS continuing healthcare funding in Buckinghamshire